NeilVaria/wedding-venue-finder/README.md

 Otherwise results are shown in cards:
 ![result image image](images/screenshot_3.png)
 Data Shown:

+- Date
--Date -_The date that venue is avaliable on in format (day year-mm--dd)_ -Image of Venue
+  - The date that venue is avaliable on in format (day year-mm--dd)
+- Image of Venue
+- Capacity
+  - Maximum amount of people that venue allows
+- Licensed
--Capacity -_Maximum amount of people that venue allows_ -Licensed -_Displays 0 if venue is not licenced and 1 if it is (should have been changed to yes or no to be more user friendly)_
+  - Displays 0 if venue is not licenced and 1 if it is (should have been changed to yes or no to be more user friendly)
+- Catering Cost
+  - The cost per person per day for catering
+- Weekday Price
+  - The price of the venue per day during the week
+- Weekend Price
+  - The price of the venue per day during the weekend
+- Total Bookings
+  - The number of times that venue has been booked before
+- Total Price
--Catering Cost -_The cost per person per day for catering_ -Weekday Price -_The price of the venue per day during the week_ -Weekend Price -_The price of the venue per day during the weekend_ -Total Bookings -_The number of times that venue has been booked before_ -Total Price -_The total cost of booking that venue on that day_ -_Calculated by multiplying catering cost by party size submitted and adding the price depending on if its a weekday or weekend_
+  - The total cost of booking that venue on that day
+  - Calculated by multiplying catering cost by party size submitted and adding the price depending on if its a weekday or weekend

 <p align="right">(<a href="#readme-top">back to top</a>)</p>